The Geometry of the Standard Model:Deriving the Higgs Mass, Lagrangians, and Gravity Echoes from LatticeSaturation

 We propose that the Standard Model Lagrangian is the continuum limit of a discrete vacuum

-Mills (Gauge) Lagrangians as the elastic limits of lattice tension, topological braiding, and
+Yang-Mills (Gauge) Lagrangians as the elastic limits of lattice tension, topological braiding,

-stitch preservation.
-Crucially, we show that the Non-Bipartite Topology of the simplicial lattice
+and stitch preservation.
+Crucially, we show that the Non-Bipartite Topology of the simplicial

-naturally resolves the “Fermion Doubling Problem,” allowing chiral fermions to exist without
+lattice naturally resolves the "Fermion Doubling Problem," allowing chiral fermions to exist

-geometric coupling λ 0.125, predicting a Higgs mass of 123.11 GeV.
-We derive the factor of
+a geometric coupling λ 0.125, predicting a Higgs mass of 123.11 GeV.
+We explicitly derive the

 1 The Vacuum as a Crystal